.

 Venomous snakes, including rattlesnakes, are found throughout Baja California Sur.
 Venomous insects, including bark scorpions and brown recluse spiders, are also present.
 Participants must exercise caution while hiking, wear long pants and closed-toed shoes, and avoid sitting on the ground or near rock crevices while at land-based observation stations.

-Stray and semi-stray domestic animals, such as dogs and cats, are common in La Paz and in the town of Todos Santos.
+Stray and semi-stray domestic animals, such as dogs and cats, are common in La Paz and the town of Todos Santos.
 Participants should never approach dogs or cats.
 In the event of a bite or scratch, the wound must be immediately thoroughly washed with soap and clean water, and a topical povidone-iodine solution or ethanol will be applied.
 They will then be immediately transported to medical care.

-Mosquitos and other biting insects are present, and carry a range of diseases including zika, dengue fever, leishmaniasis, Chaga's disease (American trypanosomiasis), Rocky Mountain spotted fever, and malaria.
+Mosquitos and other biting insects are present and carry a range of diseases, including Zika, dengue fever, leishmaniasis, Chaga's disease (American trypanosomiasis), Rocky Mountain spotted fever and malaria.
 Participants should wear insect repellent, long-sleeved shirts, and long pants, particularly during the evening hours.

-Hazardous marine organisms are present in the areas in which field work is conducted.
+Hazardous marine organisms are present in the areas in which fieldwork is conducted.
 Protective gear, including a long-sleeved rash vest/legging or a wetsuit, will be used during snorkeling activities to reduce the impact of stinging organisms, such as jellyfish and other small cnidarians.
 Participants should indicate if they have an anaphylactic reaction to insect stings and consult with their physician before participating to determine if a similar reaction might occur because of being stung by jellyfish or other marine organisms.

 Stingrays are prevalent in La Paz Bay, and stingray injuries and envenomation can cause severe injury, infection, or more serious outcomes.
 Participants will be advised to wear appropriate footwear (i.e., water shoes or booties) and to shuffle their feet whenever wading in shallow water where stingrays may be present.
 Attacks by sharks and other large fish are extremely rare but possible.
 Volunteers are to exit the water in a calm manner in the event of an animal acting aggressively.